mongodb/docs/source/reference/javascript.rst

 .. function:: db.printShardingStatus()

-   Provides a formatted report of the status of the shards and the information regarding the chunks of the database for the current :term:`shard cluster`.
+   Provides a formatted report of the sharding configuration and the information regarding existing chunks in a :term:`shard cluster`.

    .. seealso:: :func:`sh.status()`